 Humanitarian organizations and donors are currently providing assistance to these communities in an effort to meet their basic needs.
-However, these efforts are impeded by the issuance of 'demolition' or 'stop work' orders against many of the items provided, by confiscation of organisations' vehicles and equipment, and by restrictions on the physical access of humanitarian workers to the area.
+However, these efforts are impeded by the issuance of 'demolition' or 'stop work' orders against many of the items provided,

 "These communities are already very vulnerable" said Mr. Rawley.
 "Displacing them from their homes and land would be absolutely devastating, particularly for the children.
 We urge the Israeli authorities to halt the demolitions of homes and infrastructure belonging to these communities, to facilitate access for humanitarian organizations trying to assist them and ultimately to allow them to remain on their land, to live in safety and dignity", he added.